 - Low flexibility and safe for food

-- Never easy to use as it attracts water so much
+- Not easy to print as it attracts water so much

 - Difficult to source